MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ## Random access protocols

-Random access protocols work in this way: When node has packet to send transmit at full channel data rate R without a priori coordination among nodes, if two or more are transmitting there is a collision.
+Random access protocols work in this way: when node has packet to send transmit at full channel data rate R without a priori coordination among nodes, if two or more are transmitting there is a collision.

 **Random access MAC** protocol specifies: how to detect collisions and how to recover from collisions.
 Some example of Random access MAC protocols are: slotted ALOHA, ALOHA, CSMA, CSMA/CD and CSMA/CA.

 ## Slotted ALOHA

-In Slotted ALOHA all frames same size, time is divided into equal size slots (time to transmit 1 frame), nodes start to transmit only at slot beginning, nodes are synchronized, if 2 or more nodes transmit in slot, all nodes detect collision.
+In **Slotted ALOHA** all frames same size, time is divided into equal size slots (time to transmit 1 frame), nodes start to transmit only at slot beginning, nodes are synchronized, if 2 or more nodes transmit in slot, all nodes detect collision, in that case retransmit after n random frames.

 Pros: single active node can continuously transmit at full rate of channel and it's highly decentralized: only slots in nodes need to be in sync.
 Cons: collisions, wasting slots, needs clock synchronization.